 When you work for a contributing employer, your employer contributes to the Fund on your behalf.
-As of June 1, 2013, the hourly contribution rate is \$9.15 per hour, including pre-funding.
-For each hour of contributions made on your behalf (on and after June 1, 2013), \$1.00 of the current hourly contribution rate will be credited to your HRA.
+As of June 1, 2018 the hourly contribution rate is \$9.65 per hour, including pre-funding.
+For each hour of contributions made on your behalf (on and after June 1, 2018), \$1.00 of the hourly contribution rate is credited to your HRA.